Benjamin Garcia-Holgado

 Biography

-Benjamin Garcia-Holgado, PhD (University of Notre Dame, 2023) joined the department in August 2023.
+Benjamín García‑Holgado, PhD (University of Notre Dame, 2023), joined the department in August 2023.
+His doctoral thesis, “The Judicial Bulwark: Courts and the Populist Erosion of Democracy,” earned the 2025 Edward S. Corwin Award from the American Political Science Association for the best dissertation in public law.
 His research and teaching interests are in political regimes, comparative judicial politics, populism, and qualitative methods, with a geographical focus on Latin America.
-More specifically, he is interested in (1) new ways of conceptualizing contemporary autocratization processes (democratic erosion), (2) explaining the strategies populist leaders use to dismantle democracy, (3) showing what strategies political parties, civil society actors, and judges can implement to stop executive encroachment, and (4) case study methodology and qualitative data-gathering techniques.
-Garcia-Holgado studies these topics with an interdisciplinary approach, combining perspectives from other fields, such as American political development, political theory, comparative historical sociology, and political history.
+More specifically, he is interested in (1) new ways of conceptualizing contemporary autocratization processes; (2) explaining the strategies populist leaders use to dismantle democracy; (3) identifying what strategies political parties, civil society actors, and judges can implement to stop executive encroachment; and (4) case‑study methodology and qualitative data‑gathering techniques.
+García‑Holgado approaches these topics from an interdisciplinary perspective, drawing on insights from public law, American political development, comparative‑historical sociology, and political history.

 Recent Publications